Quaestio Disputata de Unione Verbi Incarnati

 Sed contra.
 Est quod Augustinus dicit in libro De fide ad Petrum: duarum naturarum veritas manet in Christo secundum unam personam.

-On the contrary (1): There is what Augustine says in the book Concerning the faith to Peter: the truth of the two natures remain in Christ according to one person.
+On the contrary, there is what Augustine says in the book Concerning the Faith to Peter, the truth of the two natures remain in Christ according to one person.

-Furthermore (2), in To Orosius he also says: we know two natures in the one person of the Son.
+Furthermore, in To Orosius, he also says, we know two natures in the one person of the Son.

 Sciendum est ergo, quod nomen naturae a nascendo sumitur.
 Unde primo est dicta natura, quasi nascitura, ipsa nativitas viventium, scilicet animalium et plantarum.
 Deinde tractum est nomen naturae ad principium praedictae nativitatis.
 Et quia huiusmodi nativitatis principium intrinsecum est, ulterius derivatum est nomen naturae ad significandum interius principium motus, secundum quod dicitur in II Physic., quia natura est principium motus in quo est, per se, non secundum accidens.
 Et quia motus naturalis praecipue in generatione terminatur ad essentiam speciei, ulterius essentia speciei, quam significat definitio, natura vocatur.
 Unde et Boetius dicit in libro De duabus naturis, quod natura est unumquodque informans specifica differentia.
 Et hoc modo hic natura accipitur.

-Therefore, it should be known that the name "nature" is taken from being born (nascendo).
-Hence, nature, or "about to be born," was first said of the actual birth of living things, namely of plants and animals.
-Next the name nature was transferred to the principle of the aforementioned nativity.
-And since the principle of this kind of nativity is interior, the name "nature" was further extended to signifying a more interior principle of motion, according to what is said in book 2 of the Physics, that nature is a principle of motion in which motion is per se, not accidental.
+Therefore, it should be known that the name “nature” is taken from being born.
+Hence, nature, or “about to be born,” was first said of the actual birth of living things, namely, of plants and animals.
+Next, the name nature was transferred to the principle of the aforementioned nativity.
+And since the principle of this kind of nativity is interior, the name “nature” was further extended to signifying a more interior principle of motion, according to what is said in book 2 of the Physics, that nature is a principle of motion in which motion is essential, not accidental.
 Since natural motion especially in generation is terminated at the essence of a species, we may say further, the essence of a species, which a definition signifies, is called a nature.
-Hence Boethius also says in Concerning the Two Natures that nature is the specific difference informing each and every thing.
+Hence, Boethius also says in Concerning the Two Natures that nature is the specific difference informing each and every thing.
 And it is in this way that nature is taken here.

 Hence, it is obvious that nothing prevents some things being united in a person which are not united in the nature.
-For an individual substance of a rational nature can have something which does not pertain to the nature of a species and this is united to it personally, not naturally.
-Therefore, in this manner it must be taken that the human nature was united to the Word of God in the person, not in the nature: since if it does not pertain to the divine nature, nevertheless it pertains to his person, insofar as the person of the Word joined human nature to himself by assuming it.
+For an individual substance of a rational nature can have something which does not pertain to the nature of a species, and this is united to it personally, not naturally.
+Therefore, in this manner it must be understood that the human nature was united to the Word of God in the person, not in the nature.
+For if it does not pertain to the divine nature, nevertheless it pertains to his person, insofar as the person of the Word joined human nature to himself by assuming it.
 But concerning the manner of this kind of conjunction doubt and discord occurs.
-For we see in creatures that something comes to another in two ways; namely accidentally and essentially.
+For we see in creatures that something comes to another in two ways, namely, accidentally and essentially.

-Nestorius igitur, et ante ipsum Theodorus Mopsuestenus, posuerunt naturam humanam coniunctam esse verbo accidentaliter; scilicet secundum gratiae inhabitationem: ponentes quod verbum Dei unitum erat homini Christo sicut habitans in ipso ut in templo suo.
+Nestorius igitur, et ante ipsum Theodorus Mopsuestenus, posuerunt naturam humanam coniunctam esse Verbo accidentaliter; scilicet secundum gratiae inhabitationem: ponentes quod Verbum Dei unitum erat homini Christo sicut habitans in ipso ut in templo suo.
 Videmus autem quod omnis substantia coniuncta alteri accidentaliter, retinet seorsum suam propriam singularitatem, sicut vestis adveniens homini aut domus continens habitatorem: unde sequitur quod homo ille habuerit propriam singularitatem quae est personalitas eius.
-Sequebatur ergo secundum Nestorium, quod in Christo persona hominis esset distincta persona a persona verbi; et quod esset alius filius hominis, et alius filius Dei.
-Unde beatam virginem non confitebatur matrem Dei, sed matrem hominis.- Sed hoc est omnino absurdum.
-Primo quidem, quia sacra Scriptura aliter loquitur de hominibus in quibus verbum Dei habitavit per gratiam, et aliter de Christo.
-Nam de aliis dicit quod factum est verbum domini ad talem prophetam, sed de Christo dicit: verbum caro factum est, id est homo; quasi ipsum verbum personaliter sit homo.
-Secundo, quia apostolus ad Philipp. hanc unionem exinanitionem filii Dei vocat.
-Manifestum est autem quod inhabitatio gratiae non sufficit ad rationem exinanitionis.
-Alioquin exinanitio competeret non solum filio, sed etiam patri et spiritui sancto, de quo dominus dicit Ioan.
-XIV: apud vos manebit, et in vobis erit; et de se et patre: ad eum veniemus, et apud eum mansionem faciemus.
-Propter hoc igitur et multa alia, praedictus error damnatus est in Concilio Ephesino.
+Sequebatur ergo secundum Nestorium, quod in Christo persona hominis esset distincta persona a persona Verbi; et quod esset alius filius hominis, et alius Filius Dei.
+Unde Beatam Virginem non confitebatur matrem Dei, sed matrem hominis.- Sed hoc est omnino absurdum.

-Therefore, Nestorius, and Theodorus Mopsuestenus before him, posited that the human nature was conjoined to the Word accidentally; namely according to the indwelling of grace: positing that the Word of God had been united to the man Christ as if by dwelling in him as in his temple.
+Therefore, Nestorius, and Theodorus of Mopsuestia before him, posited that the human nature was conjoined to the Word accidentally, namely, according to the indwelling of grace, positing that the Word of God had been united to the man Christ as if by dwelling in him as in his temple.
 But we see that every substance accidentally conjoined to another retains its own proper singularity separately, as when clothes are put on by man or a house contains an inhabitant.
-Hence it follows that man will have a proper singularity which is his personality.
+Hence, it follows that man will have a proper singularity which is his personality.
 Therefore, according to Nestorius it followed that the person of man in Christ was a distinct person from the person of the Word, and that one was the son of man and the other the Son of God.
-Hence the Blessed Virgin was not acknowledged as the mother of God, but the mother of a man. -- But this is entirely absurd.
-First, indeed, because Sacred Scripture speaks in one way concerning men in whom the Word of God dwelled through grace, and in another way concerning Christ.
-For concerning other men it says that the Word of the Lord was brought to a given prophet, but concerning Christ it says: the Word was made flesh (John 1:14), that is a man; as if the Word itself were personally a man.
-Second, since the Apostle in the letter to the Philippians (2:7) calls this union an emptying of the Son of God.
-But it is clear that the indwelling of grace is not adequate to the notion of emptying.
-Otherwise emptying would belong not only the Son, but also to the Father and the Holy Spirit, concerning which the Lord says: he shall abide with you, and shall be in you (John 14:17), and concerning himself and the Father: we will come to him, and will make our abode with him (John 14:23).
-Therefore, on account of this and many other things, the aforesaid error was condemned in the Council of Ephesus.
+Hence, the Blessed Virgin was not acknowledged as the mother of God, but the mother of a man.
+But this is entirely absurd.